DinoChiesa/Apigee-Crowdtwist-Mediation/README.md

    RequestURI
    ```

+   (In the case of a GET or DELETE request, omit the Content MD5 and
+   content-type header but keep the newlines.)

-2. Produce the HMAC-SHA256 using the secretkey.
+3. Produce the HMAC-SHA256 using the secretkey.
 Encode the resulting
    byte stream as Hex (base16) and then encode _that_ as Base64.

-3. Insert two headers formatted like so:
+4. Insert two headers formatted like so:
    ```
    X-CT-Authorization: CTApiV2Auth [public key]:[encoded_signature]
    X-CT-Timestamp: [seconds-since-epoch]